imagekit-developer/imagekit-ruby/README.md

 ## Upgrade to 2.0.0

-Application using variants of version 1.0 needs following changes in order to use version 2.0.0:
+If you are upgrading to 2.0.0 from version 1.x, make the following changes  in your application:

 - Remove config from environment file to initializer file as described [here](#Initialization).
 - Include `ImageKitIo::CarrierWave` in uploader class(for Carrierwave).